Fire Retardant

 Turkey Oak Quercus cerris

-Another Mediterranean oak but from the eastern end: Anatolia.
+Up to 20m* Another Mediterranean oak but from the eastern end: Anatolia.
 Deciduous with a distinctive mossy acorn cap.
-Broadly spreading.
-Up to 20m.
+Slender crown when young becoming broadly spreading with age.
+Good tree for coastal and exposed situations.
+See more →

 Portuguese Oak